How to Apply for Medicaid in Ohio

 - Current health insurance policy information, if applicable

-To learn more about acceptable forms of documentation for the Medicaid application, download our complimentary guide today.
+To learn more about acceptable forms of documentation for the Medicaid application, download our free guide today.

 Note: To process Medicaid applications in OH, providing a Social Security Number is not required.
 However, the verification process for the application will take longer to complete without one.